 How to apply

 Click on ‘Apply online' to commence your application.
-Your application must be complete and include the following:

 All employment decisions and selection processes at ASIO are based on merit principles and candidates must be prepared to undergo various selection stages.

 ASIO holds all employment applications in the strictest of confidence.
 It is essential that you do the same.
 Please do not discuss your application with others as doing so may adversely affect your potential employment.

 ASIO's People Capability Framework

 In support of your application, candidates are encouraged to refer to ASIO's People Capability Framework.
 This framework outlines the capabilities and skills required for ASIO's workforce (see below):

 • Communicates with Influence; and

 Employment is under the ASIO Act 1979.
 Conditions of service are similar to those applying in the Australian Public Service.
 We recognise entitlements accrued under the Public Service Act 1999 and provide for continuation of superannuation under the Commonwealth schemes.
 Salary packaging arrangements are also available.